GSA/challenges-and-prizes/_posts/2020-06-23-winners-qa-tim-mackey.md

 date: June 23, 2020
 layout: post
 title: A Winner's Q&A with Tim K. Mackey
-tagline: Challenge.gov sits down with a previous winner of NIDA's “$100,000 for Start a SUD Startup” Challenge to solicit advice for the competition's latest crop of winners
+tagline: A past winner of NIDA's “$100,000 for Start a SUD Startup” Challenge shares his advice for the competition's latest crop of victors
 excerpt: We caught up with a past winner of NIDA's “$100,000 for Start a SUD Startup” Challenge to learn why they participated in the competition, what they learned from the experience, what impact their prize-winning solution is